 The Mayor of Pisco, Edgar Nunez, told reporters that tourism in the area had increased by over 60% since the vampire scare had started.
 He said he would very much like his town to be linked with Blackburn and so keep the story of Sarah Ellen alive and suggested that Pisco and Blackburn should be twinned.
 When the vice-chairman of the sub-committee, which handles twinning issues in Blackburn, heard this he said, “Peru is a heck of a long way away, but if they write to us, we will consider it.”
 Blackburn’s Mayor, Paul Browne did not seem so sure, he said, “This vampire lark will do our town no good at all.
 People around the world will think we are bloodsuckers.”
 The two towns were never twinned.

 Before continuing I have to say I have not embellished the above story in any way.
 It is how it was reported in the newspapers in this country and in Peru and how it was presented on Peruvian television and radio.

 When and how John Pryce Roberts and Sarah Ellen Gargett first met is unknown.
-When ever it was, they finally married in St. John’s Church Blackburn sometime in 1892.
+Whenever it was, they married in St. John’s Church Blackburn on 1st March 1892.

-By the time the 1901 census was taken they lived at 25 Isherwood-street Blackburn and had two children William, born 1893 and Frank, born 1892, Robert and Sarah were both weavers.
+By the time of the 1901 census, they lived at 25 Isherwood-street Blackburn and had two children William, born 1893 and Frank, born 1892, Robert and Sarah were both weavers.